kmherman/ChromoOpt/README.md

 ### Using pre-trained GGNN to generate new chromophore-like structures and analyzing them with trained GCNN
 Using the pre-trained GGNN, I generated ~5,000 new chromophore-like structures.
 In an attempt to find new chromophore structures with high wavlengths of absorption, I used the trained GCNN to predict the wavelength of absorption for each of the molecules.

-The top 5 chromophore structures are shown with their corresponding predicted excitation energies.
+The top 5 chromophore structures (with the largest predicted wavelengths of absorption) are shown with their corresponding predicted excitation energies.
 The fact that many of these structures are large with a high amount of conjugation is what we would expect conceptually.
 However, the highest predicted wavelength is 608 nm which is not yet in the near IR or IR.
 Because the dataset that the GCNN and GGNN were trained on consisted of chromophores that absorb light between 300 nm-600 nm, this somewhat makes sense.

 <a href="https://drive.google.com/uc?export=view&id=1T1f7vpG92930hUQmsLwNpw2IqEBQs3ab"><img src="https://drive.google.com/uc?export=view&id=1T1f7vpG92930hUQmsLwNpw2IqEBQs3ab" style="width: 700px; max-width: 100%; height: auto" /></a>

-The 5 chromophores with the lowest predicted wavlength of excitation are shown below.
+The 5 chromophores with the lowest predicted wavelength of excitation are shown below.

 <a href="https://drive.google.com/uc?export=view&id=1j-VRmM-rm4G7GBH3H4HHM7AsPMwtzMb6"><img src="https://drive.google.com/uc?export=view&id=1j-VRmM-rm4G7GBH3H4HHM7AsPMwtzMb6" style="width: 600px; max-width: 100%; height: auto" /></a>